 - 1. If one machine fails, is there enough spare capacity in the cluster to allow all workloads to fit on the remaining machines? - 2.
 If there isn't enough spare capacity, how long will it take to get a replacement machine? - 3.
 For GKE on VMware, vSphere handles physical machine failure.
 GKE on VMware uses VM anti-affinity rules to ensure VMs, like the control plane or three-node node pool, are spread across three different ESXi hosts.
-To give you control of VM distribution across hosts, you can also define VM host group affinity rules in GKE on VMware version 1.16 and later.
+To give you control of VM distribution across hosts, you can also define VM host group affinity rules.
 Make sure that your vSphere instance can tolerate the loss of one node. - 4.
 For GKE on bare metal, you need a monitoring solution to detect and react to a failed physical machine.